Lillian Lorraine: Marriages

-Lorraine married her first husband, Frederick M. Gresheimer, on March 27, 1912, after they met on a beach.
+Lorraine married Frederick M. Gresheimer, on March 27, 1912, after they met on a beach.
 Ten days later, Lorraine announced that the marriage had been a mistake and that the couple was "incompatible" due to her career.
 The marriage was later found to be invalid because Gresheimer had not divorced his first wife.
 Lorraine and Gresheimer remarried in May 1913.
 Three months later, Lorraine filed to have the marriage annulled after claiming that Gresheimer misrepresented himself.

 Around 1946, she reportedly wed Jack O'Brien, an accountant.
 According to Lorraine's biographer, Nils Hanson, no record of any such marriage exists, and the marriage was likely common-law.

 Final years and death

 Lorraine disappeared from public view in 1941, sometimes going by her mother's purported maiden name, Mary Ann Brennan.
-She died on April 17, 1955 in New York City.
-She was widely believed to have been 63 years old at the time of her death but may have been 61.
-Her funeral, which was held at Holy Name of Jesus Catholic Church, was attended by her Jack O'Brien and two friends.
+She died on April 17, 1955, in New York City, aged either 61 or 63.
+Her funeral, which was held at Holy Name of Jesus Catholic Church, was attended by Jack O'Brien and two friends.
 She initially was buried in a pauper's grave in Calvary Cemetery in Queens, New York.
 Her body later was exhumed and moved to a friend's family plot in Saint Raymond's Cemetery, Bronx.